devcontainers/templates/src/dotnet-mssql/NOTES.md

 ## Using this template

-This template creates two containers, one for C# (.NET) and one for PostgreSQL.
-You will be connected to the Go container, and from within that container the MS SQL container will be available on **`localhost`** port 1433.
+This template creates two containers, one for C# (.NET) and one for Microsoft SQL Server.
+You will be connected to the Ubuntu or Debian container, and from within that container the MS SQL container will be available on **`localhost`** port 1433.
 The .NET container also includes supporting scripts in the `.devcontainer/mssql` folder used to configure the database.

 The MS SQL container is deployed from the latest developer edition of Microsoft SQL 2019.
 The database(s) are made available directly in the Codespace/VS Code through the MSSQL extension with a connection labeled "mssql-container".
 The default `sa` user password is set to `P@ssw0rd`.
 The default SQL port is mapped to port `1433` in `.devcontainer/docker-compose.yml`.